 For binoculars, image quality is largely dependent on the quality of glass used, and good glass is expensive.
 Therefore, if you pay more, you tend to get better performance.
 However, that trend definitely is not linear.
-For example, we think the absurdly expensive Swarovski EL is the best model on the market.
+For example, we think the very expensive Swarovski EL is the best model on the market.
 Still, the Vortex Viper offers roughly 80% of the performance for about a quarter of the price.
-We also believe that the Vortex Diamondback HD and Celestron Nature DX offer better performance than their prices suggest, which makes either a great choice for anyone shopping on a budget.
+We also believe that the Nikon Monarch 5 and Celestron Nature DX offer better performance than their prices suggest, which makes either of them a great choice for anyone shopping on a budget.

 We also recruited a couple of bird models (Garry the Goldfinch and Barry the Bluebird) and observed those models through each pair, taking side-by-side photos through the lenses so you can see what we saw.

-Of the more accessible, non-premium models we tested, the Vortex Viper HD 8x42 offered the best clarity.
+Of the more accessible models we tested, the Vortex Viper HD 8x42 offered the best clarity, without entering the multi-thousand-dollar price range.
 We were treated to consistently crystal clear images in various lighting conditions, allowing us to see zone 10 on our ISO chart clearly.
 It also maintained good clarity to the edge of the image, making for an immersive viewing experience.

-Notably, the Nikon Monarch 5 8x42 and the Vortex Diamondback HD 8x42 also performed well in our clarity testing.
-Considering their modest costs, this is impressive.
-While these models both have slightly more edge blurring than the top-scoring products, for the most part, they provided a super crisp, immersive image that allowed us to easily pick out all the minute, defining features on birds.
+Notably, the Nikon Monarch M5 8x42 and the Vortex Diamondback HD 8x42 also performed well in our clarity testing, which is impressive considering their more modest price tags.
+While these models both have slightly more edge blurring than the top-scoring products, for the most part, they provided a super crisp, immersive image that allowed us to easily pick out all of the defining features of birds.

-Vortex Optics dominated this category, with both the Viper HD 8x42 and the Diamondback HD 8x42 topping our scoresheet just behind the super expensive premium models.
-The former is slightly brighter than the latter, but both provided impressive color and detail in all of our low light tests.
+Vortex Optics cleaned up the category, with both the Viper HD 8x42 and the Diamondback HD 8x42 topping our scoresheet just behind the super expensive premium models.
+The former is slightly brighter than the latter, but both provided impressive color and detail in all of our low-light tests.
 If you're looking to do some bird watching very early in the morning, very late in the afternoon, or in a place often shrouded in fog and clouds, these are great choices.

 The Nikon Monarch 5 performed well above its price point in our brightness testing.
-These impressed during dusky, early mornings when the light was at a premium.
-They are the least expensive option that still offers exceptional low-light performance.
+These impressed during early mornings when light transmission is difficult.
+They are the least expensive option that still offers exceptional low-light performance that our team tested.